Discover all the tax services we offer

 Since there’s no tax treaty set up with Albania, you’ll want to be sure you claim any eligible credits or deductions to minimize your tax liability.

 The Foreign Earned Income Exclusion (FEIE) is a US tax credit that lets you exclude a portion to all of your foreign income from taxation.
-For 2022, you can exclude up to $112,000 (but the amount changes each year).
-If you qualify for this exclusion and made less than this amount in 2022, you could end up without a tax bill.
+For the 2022 tax year, you can exclude up to $112,000 (but the amount changes each year).
+If you qualified for this exclusion and made less than this amount in 2022, you could end up without a tax bill.

 To claim the Foreign Earned Income Exclusion, you’ll file IRS Form 2555.